Towards a Maturity Model for Systematic Literature Review Process: Introduction

 \section{Introduction}

-The Software Engineering (SE) community has adopted Systematic Literature Review (SLR) over the last years \cite{Mendes2020} because it is a reliable way to summarize evidence from primary studies and support researchers in outlining the state of the art of a given research topic~\cite{Kitchenham15}.
-SLR provides important benefits, such as the possibility of dealing with information from different studies in an unbiased manner \cite{Kitchenham2007Guidelines,Niazi15}, production of auditable and repeatable results \cite{Kitchenham2011Repeatability,Budgen2018Reporting}, and the opportunity to identify research gaps and also perspectives for future investigations \cite{Kitchenham15}.
+The software engineering (SE) community has adopted Systematic Literature Reviews (SLRs) as a technique to summarize evidence from primary studies and support researchers in outlining the state of the art of a given research topic~\cite{Kitchenham15}.
+An SLR provides important benefits, such as the possibility of dealing with information from different studies in an unbiased manner \cite{Niazi15}, production of auditable and repeatable results \cite{Budgen2018Reporting}, and the opportunity to identify research gaps, trends, and perspectives for future investigations~\cite{Kitchenham15}.
+A SLR involves different phases and activities that should be systematically followed to ensure the reliability and reproducibility of results.

-At the same time, although SLR has a systematic process to be followed, some SLR have neglected the rigorous application of this process leading to several problems, e.g., poor documentation~\cite{Zhou2016Threats, Budgen2018Reporting}, poor quality~\cite{Kuhrmann2017}, lack of repeatability~\cite{Kitchenham2011Repeatability}, bias in studies selection, data extraction, and summarization~\cite{Ampatzoglou2019Identifying}, and poor coverage and lack of generalization of results~\cite{Ampatzoglou2019Identifying}.
-These problems also lead researchers to doubt the rigor of the process and the reliability of results.
-Consequently, they often need to re-conduct some activities (e.g., studies selection, data extraction, data synthesis) when they repeat/update an SLR or even start an SLR over from scratch.
-This scenario reveals that despite SLR having a well-defined process, the applied process indeed may be very immature.